stases/math4ai_temp/docs/essentials/graphical_model.md

 nav_order: 3.5
 title: Graphical Models
 ---

-{: .content }
-In this section you will learn how to use independence to parametrize joints over many variables efficiently using graphical models

 # Graphical models

+{: .motivation }
+Often, we know our problem at hand and wish to use independence between variables to parametrize our joint distribution efficiently.
+This is often done using **graphical models**, in which our variables form nodes in a graph and the edges from some variable to another indicate whether that first variable has 'direct influence' on the second.
+In this section, we will study one of the most common types of graphical models - the Bayesian Network - and show how using Bayesian Networks can save us many parameters needed to specify our joint.

 ## Why graphical models
-Although this might sound surprising to many, there is actually a lot of statistics we can do without specifying specific distributions over our variables.
+Although this might sound surprising to many, there are a lot of statistics we can do without specifying specific distributions over our variables.
 Our main way to go about that is through using **graphical models** in which we explicitly define our variables and how they relate to each other.
 This allows us to formulate the (conditional) independence relationships between the variables.
-As seen in the previous section, knowing independence relations between the random variables can greatly reduce the number of parameters we need to learn for our joint distributions.
+As seen in the previous section, knowing independent relations between the random variables can greatly reduce the number of parameters we need to learn for our joint distributions.

 Getting a bit more machine learning-y, suppose we care about $$4$$ different binary variables, denoted as $$X_1, X_2, X_3$$, and $$Y$$.